c-w/github-data-challenge-2014/ReadMe.md

 There are some configuration options at the top of each script that you'll want to review and adapt if you deem it necessary.

-Now we're ready to rock and create some eigen-faces!
+Now we're ready to rock and create some eigenfaces!

 We crawl the /users API and grab some meta-data about people on GitHub.
 Amongst others, this meta-data contains a link to every user's avatar that we'll use to